Accepting New Patients Virtually & In-Person in Mississauga, ON

 Trauma doesn’t just live in your memory.
 It often shows up in the body, through tension, restlessness, fatigue, or anxiety.

-A study by the Centre for Addiction and Mental Health (CAMH) shows that trauma can change how the brain reacts to stress.
+A study shows that trauma can change how the brain reacts to stress.
 It can keep your body in a high-alert state, even when nothing’s wrong at the moment [3].

 In trauma-informed therapy, we help you gently reconnect to your body.
 That might include noticing your breath, feeling your feet on the ground, or checking in with where tension lives.
 This helps your body remember what calm feels like.